e-mail: bok@dhit.pl

 neodymium magnets

-We offer yellow color magnetic Nd2Fe14B - our store's offer.
-Practically all "magnets" on our website are available for immediate purchase (check the list).
+We provide yellow color magnetic Nd2Fe14B - our store's offer.
+Practically all "neodymium magnets" in our store are in stock for immediate delivery (see the list).
 Check out the magnet pricing for more details see the magnet price list

-Where to buy very strong magnet?
-Magnetic holders in airtight, solid steel enclosure are excellent for use in challenging weather, including during snow and rain check...
+Where to buy strong neodymium magnet?
+Magnetic holders in solid and airtight steel enclosure are ideally suited for use in challenging weather conditions, including in the rain and snow more...

 magnets with holders